 - Additional costs.
 You'll need to be wary of extra fees.
 "Some countries have certain regulations that are compulsory to pay, which may double up in Australia," Louis advises.
 "This may end up costing you more money than initially expected."

 - The tyranny of distance.
 Managing your investment property from a distance can be a challenge.
 Finding the right property manager and suitable tenants on the other side of the world can be difficult.

 - Exchange rates.
 When deciding whether or not investing overseas is a viable solution for you, it's important to remember that exchange rates will play a huge part in determining the return on your investment.
 If the Australian dollar rises in value, your returns could fall, so investing in a country with an unstable currency can be especially risky.

 - Tenants.
 Other countries may not have similar rules for tenants and landlords as you might expect in Australia.
 Reading up on tenancy laws and regulations in the country and city you're looking to buy in is essential.

 How can I finance an overseas purchase?

-The first issue you should be aware of when buying overseas property is that you can’t use an ordinary home loan from an Australian bank to finance the international purchase.
+You can’t use an ordinary home loan from an Australian bank to finance the international purchase.

 "There are finance companies that aid in helping you find alternate ways to secure finance, some of which have contacts with foreign finance companies as well," Louis says.
 "Seek professional advice and search companies that are located in the same country as the property."